andrewcell/Amherst/README.md

 3. Ctrl + Shift + S, go to Artifacts using Left Pane.
 4. Click +, JAR, Import modules with dependencies,
 5. Click Ok, Change Output directory to /dist.
-6. CLick OK to close window. and find Build Artifacts, Action -> Build.
+6. Click OK to close window. and find Build Artifacts, Action -> Build.
 7. In dist folder, You can check out Amherst.jar file.
 8. Now you can turn to Use it part.
 ## Use it